tealtwo/opendbc/opendbc/sunnypilot/car/hyundai/longitudinal/README.md

     self.state.jerk = (filtered_accel - prev_filtered_accel) / (self.timestep * 3)

 planned_accel is what the controller wants the car to do (target acceleration), where current_accel is what the car is actually doing right now (measured acceleration).
-The code combines these with a 75%/25% ratio to create a more realistic target.
+The code combines these with an 80%/20% ratio to create a more realistic target.
 This prevents sudden jerkiness that can sometimes be produced.
 Before calculating anything new, the code saves the previous filtered acceleration.
 This value will be needed to calculate the rate of change (jerk) A first-order filter is like a smoothing function that reduces sudden changes. `update()` feeds the new